This article was written by Douglas Jordan

 Two more points about the home run record.
 Willie Mays hit 660 home runs lifetime.
 But he missed most of 1952 and the entire 1953 season due to military service.
 He hit 41 and 51 home runs during the 1954 and 1955 seasons respectively.
 It is not unreasonable to argue that he could have exceeded 700 if he had not missed the majority of those two seasons.
 Finally, are there any current players who can challenge Bonds’s total of 762?
 As of this writing Albert Pujols is 35 years old and has 554 home runs.
 He needs 208 more home runs to tie the record.
 Assuming he plays until he’s 41 (six more seasons) he would need to hit about 35 home runs per season to get to 762.
 The last six seasons he’s hit 42, 37, 30, 17, 28, and 34 (to date in 2015) home runs.
 Given these totals for the last six years, it appears he has an outside chance to hit 762 if he can stay healthy and continue to perform at the highest level.
 He’s probably not going to get there but it’s not impossible.
 Alex Rodriguez has an impressive 682 home runs lifetime (to date in 2015).
 He needs to hit another 80 home runs to tie the record.
 But he turned 40 during the 2015 season and even having a noteworthy comeback season in 2015 has 28 home runs (to date).
 He needs to have three more seasons of that type of production to approach the record.
 If he plays another season or two he will probably exceed 700 career home runs, but it’s not very likely he’ll get to 762.

 Let’s move on to the career RBI record.
 It’s an interesting coincidence that Rickey Henderson’s career total of 2,295 runs scored is almost the same number as the record 2,297 career RBIs set by Henry Aaron.
-This total is about four percent higher than Babe Ruth’s second-place total of 2,214.
+This total is about three percent higher than Babe Ruth’s second-place total of 2,214.
 Perhaps it’s not surprising that the men with the highest career home run totals are also the men with the highest career RBI totals (Barry Bonds is fourth on the list with 1,996) but that fact doesn’t diminish these accomplishments.
 Aaron’s RBI numbers are a model of consistent superior performance.
 He reached 118 or more RBIs in nine seasons with a career high of 132 in 1957.
 He had two other seasons with over 100 and seven other seasons with between 86 and 97.
 To put these numbers in perspective, during the recent hitter’s era, there were just six years (1996-2001) where the tenth highest RBI total for the season exceeded 118.
 In every other season since 1936 Aaron’s 118 (at least) RBIs would have been in the top ten in the league.
 The inevitable conclusion: this is another record that will be very difficult to break.

 As an aside, research for this article has led me to conclude that Hank Aaron is underappreciated historically.
 Discussions about the best players from his era tend to focus on Willie Mays and Mickey Mantle.
 Aaron’s career accomplishments exceed both of those great players.
 He is first on the career RBI and total bases list, second on the career home run and at-bats list, third on the career hits, plate appearances, and games played list, and fourth on the career runs scored list.
 Mays is third on the career total bases list, fourth on the career home run list and seventh on the career runs scored list.
 To be fair, Mays missed an entire season (1953) in his prime due to military service and Mantle’s career numbers were reduced due to injury.
 Even so, I believe Hank Aaron does not get the recognition he deserves for his all-around outstanding abilities.